Best Things to See in Lisbon in Three Days

 A Great Night Out at Super Mario

-We all order local meals with wine and were enjoying the evening sitting between two groups, men on one side watching the local Lisbon football match and on the other side, six lovely ladies celebrating a birthday.
+We all ordered local meals with wine and enjoyed the evening sitting between two groups: men on one side watching the local Lisbon football match, and on the other side, six lovely ladies celebrating a birthday.

-Terry engaged with the ladies explaining they should be sitting where our group was, and so conversations started as to where our group was from, and more wine flowed.
+Terry engaged with the ladies, suggesting they sit where our group was so they could chat with the football fans.
+So, conversations started as to where our group was from, and more wine flowed.

 Dessert devoured, the owner now appeared with a cherry liqueur just as potent.